-I made a sweet version as well that I sort of failed at photographing completely.
+I made a sweet version of these Crepe Boxes as well that I sort of failed at photographing completely.
 Essentially I smeared a few tablespoons of cream cheese in the middle of a crepe.
 Then I stacked a few sliced apples in the center (sliced thin with the skin on), then I sprinkled the whole thing with cinnamon and sugar.

 Whether you do savory or sweet, bake these at 350 degrees F. for about 15-18 minutes.
 The savory version of the crepe box is actually much harder to judge because you want to pull it out when the white is set but the yolk is still a bit runny.
 It’s a careful balance.

 These Crepe Boxes are really fun and are super delicious.
 As I said, Betsy and I weren’t a huge fan of the turkey for some reason.
 I couldn’t quite put my finger on it but something about baking the turkey for that long turned it a bit rubbery.

 Anyway, you can fill these with damn near anything and they aren’t as difficult as they look.
 Fill ‘em, bake ‘em, serve ‘em.